 The reason why hair often falls out in older people is certainly not clear-cut, and in fact one study of more than 2,000 patients seven years ago concluded that old age is not a significant cause of shedding.
 However, it is certainly true that the likelihood of a person displaying hair fall as a result of a genetic hair loss condition – namely male pattern baldness or female pattern hair loss – increases with each year, even if this is only because the odds are increasingly stacked against them.
 By the time men are 50, they will only have a 50% chance of retaining a full head of hair.
 Post-menopausal women are also more likely to experience the vertex shedding that is seen in cases of female pattern hair loss.

-Both of these conditions can be treated in more senior clients (people sometimes assume that specialist help for hairloss is only readily available to people wanting to combat thinning edges, pronounced widow’s peaks, bald crowns and receding hairlines when they’re in their 20s-40s), though the approach is slightly different for men and for women.
+Both of these conditions can be treated in more senior clients (people sometimes assume that specialist help for hairloss is only readily available to people wanting to combat thinning edges, pronounced widow’s peaks, balding crown areas and receding hairlines when they’re in their 20s-40s), though the approach is slightly different for men and for women.

 In men, genetic hair loss can often be successfully managed through the use of a male hair loss treatment course – especially when help is sought before it becomes too advanced.
-Male pattern baldness has two authorised medications – finasteride 1mg and minoxidil – which have been licensed by the MHRA and approved by the FDA, having been clinically proven to stabilise existing shedding, promote hair regrowth and prevent baldness with ongoing use.
+Male pattern baldness has two recognised medications – finasteride 1mg and minoxidil – which have both been licensed by the MHRA and approved by the FDA, having been clinically proven to stabilise existing shedding, promote hair regrowth and prevent baldness with ongoing use.
 Additional hair growth supporting products can be used alongside either or both of these front-line treatments.